 SRS continues to improve internal and external communications on environmental issues.
 Many policies and procedures guide communications at SRS, ranging from the general site policy to forms and techniques addressed in facility-specific procedures.
-Additionally, SRS solicits input from interested parties such as community members, activists, elected officials, and regulators-primarily through the site Citizens Advisory Board.
+Additionally, SRS solicits input from interested parties such as community members, activists, elected officials, and regulators.
+The SRS Citizen's Advisory Board provides advice and recommendations to DOE on environmental compliance, remediation, waste management, facilities decommissioning, and related issues.
+Ex-officio members from DOE, the U.S. Environmental Protection Agency Region IV, the South Carolina Department of Health and Environmental Control, and the Georgia Department of Natural Resources participate in board activities.
 At the core of the communication and community involvement programs are the SRS EMS Policy and the SRS Federal Facility Agreement Community Involvement Plan.